GFaure9/yaml-ML/README.md

   <img src="./logo/logo_sentence.png" width="400" />
 </p>

-> yaml-ML is a Python package that facilitates the creation and running of pipelines to pre-process data
+> yaml_ml is a Python package that facilitates the creation and running of pipelines to pre-process data
 > and train basic machine learning models in a supervised manner,
 > by providing the whole instructions through a bunch of keywords in a YAML file.